 MYTESI by is a Prescription medication manufactured, distributed, or labeled by Napo Pharmaceuticals, Inc., Patheon Pharmaceuticals, Inc..
 Drug facts, warnings, and ingredients follow.

-MYTESI is indicated for symptomatic relief of non-infectious diarrhea in adult patients with HIV/AIDS on anti-retroviral therapy.
+MYTESI is an anti-diarrheal indicated for the symptomatic relief of non-infectious diarrhea in adult patients with HIV/AIDS on anti-retroviral therapy.
+(1)

 Before starting MYTESI, rule out infectious etiologies of diarrhea [see Warnings and Precautions (5.1)].
 The recommended adult dosage of MYTESI is 125 mg taken orally two times a day, with or without food.
 Do not crush or chew MYTESI tablets.
 Swallow whole.